-The Corporation has reviewed the College strategic priorities, 3 year financial forecasts and cashflow statements and the risk register.
+The Corporation has reviewed the College strategic priorities, 3 year financial forecasts and cash flow statements and the risk register.
 Based on these, the Corporation is confident that the College will generate sufficient cash flows to meet its obligations as they fall due for payment.
 For this reason, it continues to adopt the going concern basis in preparing these financial statements.

-Approved by order of the members of the Corporation on 15 December 2020 and signed on its behalf by:-
+Approved by order of the members of the Corporation on 14 December 2021 and signed on its behalf by:-

-John Egan Chair of the Corporation 15 December 2020 Mr N Chohan Principal & Accounting Officer
+Mr N Chohan Principal & Accounting Officer